bloomberg/chromium.bb/src/docs/fuchsia_build_instructions.md

 3. Add users to the "kvm" group, and have them login again, to pick-up the new group.

-### Run test target
+### Running test suites

+Building test suites generate a launcher script to run them on a QEMU instance or a physical device.
+These scripts are generated at `out/fuchsia/bin`.
+For instance,to run the `base_unittests` target, launch:

 ```shell
 $ out/fuchsia/bin/run_base_unittests
 ```

-This packages the built binary and test data into a disk image, and runs a QEMU instance from the Fuchsia SDK, outputting to the console.

 Common gtest arguments such as `--gtest_filter=...` are supported by the run script.

-The run script also symbolizes backtraces.
+The launcher script also symbolizes backtraces.